Welcome to The Liquid Audit.

 theliquidaudit.com

-The Liquid Audit is a proprietary Omnari Group product currently used by hospitality venues in live operations and new venue onboarding.
+The Liquid Audit is a proprietary Omnari Group product currently used by hospitality venues for live event operations, annual subscription onboarding, and controlled rollout.

 Official product website